SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 {% include docs/feature_version.html content=version_note %}

 If additional configuration is provided inside the lazy-loaded module, Spartacus merges it into the global application configuration to support lazy loading scenarios for existing components and services.
 In most cases, especially when lazy-loaded modules provide mostly default configurations, this works reliably.
-However, it can cause problems if is overused, especially when two modules provide different configurations for the same part of the config.
+However, it can cause problems if it is overused, especially when two modules provide different configurations for the same part of the config.
 Scenarios such as these can be fixed by providing the necessary overrides in the main app.

-The compatibility mechanism is enabled by default, and can be disabled with the `disableConfigUpdates` feature flag.
-If you are developing new modules that have to hook into configurations from lazy loaded modules, you should use the `ConfigurationService.unifiedConfig$` instead.
+This merging functionality is made possible by a compatibility mechanism that is enabled by default, but you can disable it with the `disableConfigUpdates` feature flag.
+If you are developing new modules that have to hook into configurations from lazy-loaded modules, you should use the `ConfigurationService.unifiedConfig$` instead.
 This functionality is described in the following section.

 #### Unified Configuration